 Dear Members of MALSCE,

-I continue to be honored to serve this association and lead in the mission to promote the highest standards of professionalism and excellence in our field.
+As MALSCE president, I continue to be honored to serve this association and lead in the mission to promote the highest standards of professionalism and excellence in our field.
 MALSCE is here to foster the development of the profession, share knowledge, and create resources that benefit us all.
 Together, we can continue to advance the field of land surveying and provide valuable services to our clients and communities.
-Adding value to our services begins with increasing awareness of the profession and these services.
+I hope that you find MALSCE’s professional development program offerings and my monthly MALSCE News President’s Messages helpful in this regard.

 Ken Conte, President